Resources

 Coroners and Inquests: What to Expect

-Useful links to Government departments to notify them about a death
+WEBSITE: Useful links to Government departments to notify them about a death.

 What Does Dead Mean? by Caroline Jay and Jenni Thomas

-Death, Grief and Hope - Version for men and women in prison
+Death, Grief and Hope - People in Prison

 BOOKLET: Downloadable Christian resource which looks to tell the truth about what happens when someone dies and how to understand our feelings.